oracle-livelabs/oci/gdk-oci-logging/05-configure-app/configure-app.md

 	To learn more about about the supported authentication options, see [Micronaut Oracle Cloud Authentication](https://micronaut-projects.github.io/micronaut-oracle-cloud/snapshot/guide/#authentication).

 Congratulations!
-In this lab, you configured the application to use the OCI Object Storage bucket created earlier.
+In this lab, you configured the application to use OCI Logging.

 You may now **proceed to the next lab**.